pabloamh/walker/README.md

 On a machine with internet access, run the provided `download_assets.py` script.
 This will download and cache all necessary models and data files into the `src/walker/models/` directory.

-From your project's root directory, run:
+From the project's root directory, run:
 ```sh
 poetry run python -m walker.main download-assets
 ```